Canop/broot/website/docs/install-br.md

 This is normally the easiest solution and it's safe.

 When you start broot, it checks whether the `br` shell function seems to have been installed (or to have been refused).
-If needed, and if the used shell seems compatible (supported shells today are bash, zsh and fish), then broot asks the permission to register this shell function.
+If needed, and if the used shell seems compatible, then broot asks the permission to register this shell function.

 When it's done, you can do `br` to launch broot, and typing <kbd>alt</kbd><kbd>enter</kbd> will cd for you.

+Supported shells today are bash, zsh, fish, and nushell.

 # Retry the automatic installation